 View Average Automotive Technician Salary in New Jersey

 Automotive Manufacturing Companies

 Fleet Maintenance Companies

 |Students are encouraged to work closely with UCNJ’s faculty and Advising Transfer Services.
 Students planning to transfer to a four-year institution in NJ can explore the “Transfer Programs” feature on NJ Transfer.

-The Automotive Technology Program is a competency-based course of study designed to train and prepare the serious student in eight automotive areas: Brakes, Steering & Suspension, Electrical & Electronic Repair, Engine Performance, Engine Repair, Manual Drive Trains, and Automatic Transmissions.
+The Automotive Technology Program is a competency-based course of study designed to train and prepare the serious student in eight automotive areas: A/C & Heating, Brakes, Steering & Suspension, Electrical & Electronic Repair, Engine Performance, Engine Repair, Manual Drive Trains, and Automatic Transmissions.
 Eligible Auto Technology students may participate in work activities such as internships, mentoring, apprenticeships and Cooperative Industrial Education.

 Upon graduating the student will be eligible to take ASE certification exams.
 Union County Vocational School is an ASE certified testing center.
 Graduates are qualified to work in all automotive service facilities.
 Employment opportunities include dealerships, independent & specialty shops, chain stores, municipalities, fleet and corporate facilities as well as self employment.
 This AAS degree may not be transferable to a four-year institution, but many of the non-technology courses may transfer.